-There are versions regarding the destruction, some say it was due to water logging and rain.
+There are versions regarding the destruction, some say it was due to waterlogging and rain.
 Some blame the Portuguese who wanted to reduce the Hindu influence during their rule.
-Soldiers practiced targets in the caves sparing nothing but Trimurti, even removing inscription of the creation and making of caves.
+Soldiers practiced targets in the caves sparing nothing but Trimurti, even removing inscriptions of the creation and making of caves.
 The reason ‘Trimurti’ remained unharmed.
 Some say it is because of the sense of peace it brought to the viewers.
 It probably intimidated them too much.

-You either go clock wise or anti clock wise but as soon as I saw this figure I automatically moved towards it without thinking of the flow.
-Didn’t need the second guess to know it was ‘Nataraja’ the most famous form of Shiva.
-Natraj comes from Sanskrit word that translates to ‘Lord of Dancers’ or ‘King of Actors’.
-Been worshipping the ‘Lord of Dance’ for nearly a decade both before and after Bharat Natyam I know the significance its holds in the world of performing arts in India.
+You either go clockwise or anti-clockwise but as soon as I saw this figure I automatically moved toward it without thinking of the flow.
+Didn’t need a second guess to know it was ‘Nataraja’ the most famous form of Shiva.
+Natraj comes from a Sanskrit word that translates to ‘Lord of Dancers’ or ‘King of Actors’.
+Having been worshipping the ‘Lord of Dance’ for nearly a decade both before and after Bharat Natyam I know the significance it holds in the world of performing arts in India.

-The lower part of this statue is completely destroyed and only one of four hands has sustained.
-Upper right holding Agni (fire), apart from those deities carved around Shiva to spectate his Tandava have also suffered vandalism.
+The lower part of this statue is completely destroyed and only one of the four hands has sustained.
+The upper right holding Agni (fire), apart from those deities carved around Shiva to spectate his Tandava has also suffered vandalism.
 Lord Brahma is noticeable due to his three heads on the top right.